 Chocolate chips: no explanation needed.
 Opt for semisweet over milk chocolate, by the way.

 Chopped dark chocolate: I prefer cookies with just chopped dark chocolate over just chips.
 Chopped chocolate melts, and there’s at least a little taste of dark chocolate in every bite using this method.
 As previously mentioned regarding my lack of sweet tooth, I always lean towards dark chocolate for my cookies.
-I find that anywhere from 72 percent all the way up to 85 percent works perfectly.
+I find that anywhere from 72 percent all the way up to 90 percent works perfectly.
 Lindt or Ghirardelli are the best brands for this operation.
-If you have a local chocolatier, crafting dark chocolate by hand who you know is outdoing these larger companies, please send me their contact.
+If you have a local chocolatier, crafting dark chocolate by hand who you know is outdoing these larger companies, I advocate for you to support them instead.

 A mix of chopped chocolate and chips: Absolutely.